Proper PPE for Face Protection

 The following are some of the most popular types of face protection gear available today.
 Based on your specific situation, choose which ones would work the best.
 Of course, within each type there are many different brands and styles to choose from, which makes it easier to find the ideal solution for your facility.

 - Protective Glasses – Safety glasses are one of the most common types of PPE in the workplace today.
 Protective glasses will typically shield the eyes from debris.
-You can get glasses that also wrap around the sides for added protection (example can be found here).
+You can get glasses that also wrap around the sides for added protection.
 These protective glasses can be made from a variety of different materials, depending on the environment they will be used in.

 - Welding Masks – For situations where employees are working with high heat or bright lights, welding masks might be the right choice.
 Of course, these masks can’t be used for things other than welding in most cases, so they are limited in that way.

 - Full Face Masks – Masks that cover the entire face, and often down to the neck as well are very popular.
-These often come attached to a hard hat of some sort, with a transparent shield going over and around the face and neck (like this one).
+These often come attached to a hard hat of some sort, with a transparent shield going over and around the face and neck.
 This is excellent for areas where there is significant debris or other physical risks to the face.

 - Gas Masks – When working in areas where toxic gasses or fumes may be present, having a safe air supply is essential.
 Gas masks can cover just the mouth and nose, or the entire head for better protection.
 Which one is right will depend on the types of gasses, fumes or other chemicals the employees are working with.